Bowery Savings Bank Building (130 Bowery): Banking room

 The middle of the banking room had a Siena-marble teller's desk measuring 8 ft high.
-It was shaped like a "U", with a men's counter to the north, a women's counter to the south, and cashiers' window to the east.
+It was shaped like a "U", with a men's counter to the north, a women's counter to the south, and a cashiers' window to the east.
 Behind the tellers' desk was a raised platform with a steel bank vault and the president's and secretary's rooms.
 The eastern face of the bank vault contains sunken panels above a meander motif, and the vault contains doors to its north and south.
 A clock, preserved from the previous building on the same site, is installed atop the bank vault.
 The president's and secretary's rooms were separated from the main banking room by glazed partitions made of mahogany, although most of the partitions have since been removed.
 Mahogany panels also surround a cloakroom to the west of the vault, as well as a restroom in the west aisle.

 The center of the ceiling contains a pyramidal skeletal-steel skylight measuring 50 × 50 ft across.
 This skylight rises 60 ft above the banking floor.
 The skylight contains two layers of glass; the outer layer contains a heavy grid of ribs and is covered with opaque panels.
 When the building was constructed, the Bowery Savings Bank's directors had suggested including a dome atop the banking hall, but such a dome would have been very dimly lit, so the skylight was installed instead.
 The skylight is surrounded by a coved ceiling with deep coffers, similar to those in the Basilica of Constantine in Rome.
 The room is illuminated by uplights on the coved ceiling, as well as on the capitals of the pilasters on the outer walls.
 The Grand Street entrance contains a rectangular ceiling with three rectangular panels, each containing a rosette with an acanthus motif.
 The remainder of the ceiling is generally made of gypsum plaster.
 The ceiling originally contained spiked lanterns, most of which have been removed.